MSW Specializations in California: Careers, Salaries & Programs

 Criminal Justice & Corrections Social Workers

-Clinical social workers, also known as licensed clinical social workers (LCSWs), assess and treat emotional and psychological problems, including depression, anxiety, trauma, and addiction, and work in settings where therapeutic counseling is provided to individuals, families, and groups.
-They are responsible for case management and crisis intervention programs and may work in community mental health centers, psychiatric hospitals, behavioral health systems, drug and alcohol rehabilitation centers, residential and day treatment hospitals, employment assistance program providers, schools, family service agencies, and private or group practices.
+The LCSW is the only social work license in California, regulated by the Board of Behavioral Science.
+Clinical social workers assess and treat emotional and psychological problems — including depression, anxiety, trauma, and addiction in settings where therapeutic counseling is provided to individuals, families, and groups.
+They handle case management and crisis intervention and may work in community mental health centers, psychiatric hospitals, drug and alcohol rehabilitation centers, residential treatment programs, schools, family service agencies, and private practice.
+See the full LCSW licensure requirements in California.

 Data Analysis and Social Work